 Though Tallahassee is the state’s capital and home to two major universities and Tallahassee Community College, the place retains a small-town feel, and you will sense that at any number of mom-and-pop cafes, particularly at breakfast time.

-Canopy Road Café with two locations, one in the Midtown area (really quite close to downtown) and one in the Killearn neighborhood, on the north side of town.
-Both locations appear a little time-worn, but don’t be fooled.
+Canopy Road Café with a location n the Midtown area (really quite close to downtown) and one in the Killearn neighborhood, on the north side of town.
 The cooks here keep it simple, plentiful and good.
 Details: Midtown, 1913 North Monroe Street, 6:30 a.m. - 2:30 p.m; Killearn, 4500 Shannon Lakes Road, 7 a.m. - 3 p.m.

 10 a.m.-4:30 p.m.: A little history (this won’t hurt a bit).

 Fully fueled, let’s drop by the Florida Historic Capitol Museum, which you’ve probably just figured out is a modest but extremely interesting museum that now occupies what we Tallahassee types usually call the Old Capitol.

 Once threatened by an ill-conceived devotion to “modernity,” Florida’s historic Capitol was preserved and eventually restored to its 1902 appearance.
 Here, you can experience Florida’s rich and often eccentric history through photographs, recordings and artifacts.
 There’s a good chance that even the kids will be captivated by the displays (and, of course, by the gift shop).

 Details: 10 a.m.-4:30 p.m.
 Saturdays.
 On the Capitol complex on Monroe Street, facing Apalachee Parkway.